Things to do in Nisyros: a practical guide to the volcanic island

 Stroll around Nikia, a whitewashed village

 Compared to Emporeios, Nikia is a picturesque village in excellent condition.
-The streets of Nikia are less narrow, and the whitewashed houses give an excellent look to the settlement.
+The streets of Nikia are less narrow, and the whitewashed houses give the settlement a pleasing appearance.
 Located on the other edge of the caldera, Nikia offers some incredible viewpoints directly to the crater Stefanos.
-Interestingly enough, every street on Nikia will lead you to the beautiful square called “Porta,” where you can find two local cafes/tavernas to unwind.
-On the square, you’ll also see a beautiful mosaic in black and white, which is a typical decoration throughout the island.

 Around “Porta,” you’ll see the village’s main church dedicated to the Assumption of the Virgin Mary, the school, and Kazellaria, which serves as the town hall.
 On Nikia’s top are also the remains of an old Knight’s castle, where you can probably have the best views over the volcano.